Viewing GitHub Repos

 GitHub let’s you browse around a repo but it’s not the same as using an IDE.
 Codio gives you a great way of viewing any GitHub (or Git) repo.
 For web apps, you can even run and preview within Codio.

-The first approach is great for anyone wanting to put a simple button into a GitHub README page and then, when clicked, it creates a Codio fork in an anonymous account.
+This is great for anyone wanting to offer a link into a GitHub README page and then, when clicked, it initiates the creation of a project, importing in from the repo for the user in their Codio account.

 In some cases, you may want to specify a specific branch.
 The common usage for this is if you have a demo or GitHub Pages site that you want to load into Codio.
 In this case you do the following